joseph-gerald/party-game/MAP_GUIDE.md

 ## Map Guide
-Steps/Bases are presented through a shape with the following colours:
+Steps/Bases are presented through a shape distinct from background and surroundings

-BORDER: 141414
-FILL: 393939